-- The NFPA Hydrogen Storage Task Group has revisited the assessment made for bulk gaseous hydrogen setback distances and has developed a plan for revising these distances in the 2019 edition of NFPA 55/2.
-This plan produced proposals to NFPA 55/2 that were submitted in June 2016. - The Hydrogen Code Improvement Team has produced proposals to the Uniform Fire Code to coordinate NFPA 2 and the Uniform Fire Code.
-Proposals were submitted to coordinate requirements for repair garages in the International Fire Code and NFPA 2. - The NFPA Enclosures Task Group has developed an extensive set of proposals to the 2019 edition of NFPA 2 to address modular hydrogen fueling stations.
+- The NFPA Hydrogen Storage Task Group submitted proposals to revise the bulk gaseous hydrogen setback distances and provide additional flexibility in siting bulk liquid hydrogen systems in the 2020 edition of NFPA 55/2.
+This plan produced proposals to NFPA 55/2 that were submitted in June 2016 and in NFPA 2. - The NFPA Enclosures Task Group has submitted an extensive set of proposals to the 2020 edition of NFPA 2 to address modular hydrogen fueling stations.